munificent/craftinginterpreters/book/scanning.md

 An offset can be converted to line and column positions later by looking back at the source file and counting the preceding newlines.
 That sounds slow, and it is.
-However, you only need to do it *when you need to actually display a line and column to the user.* Most tokens never appear in an error message.
+However, you need to do it *only when you need to actually display a line and column to the user*.
+Most tokens never appear in an error message.
 For those, the less time you spend calculating position information ahead of time, the better.